posthtml/posthtml-components/docs-src/md/introduction.md

 If you are familiar with Blade, you will find similar syntax as this plugin is inspired by it.
 See below a basic example, as code is worth a thousand words.

-> This plugin is still in early stage of development and the current API may change.
+**See also the first [PostHTML Bootstrap UI](https://github.com/thewebartisan7/posthtml-bootstrap-ui) using this plugin and check also the [starter template here](https://github.com/thewebartisan7/posthtml-bootstrap-ui-starter).**

 ## Basic example